dart-lang/language/accepted/future-releases/abstract-external-fields/feature-specification.md

 concrete subtypes (`class D implements C ..`) will be required to implement said accessors.

-However, _subclasses_ of `C` will not be required to implement the accessors, they will tacity inherit the implementation of the concrete field, which may be a bug.
-Also, if the subclasses of `C` _do_ implement the accessors, the storage reserved for the concrete variable will be a space leak (it's simply unused).
+However, if `D` is a _subclass_ of `C` then `D` is not required to implement the accessors.
+Instead, `D` tacity inherits the implementation of the concrete field.
+This may be a bug, because `C` is designed for having these accessors overridden to do specific things that the concrete variable will not do.
+Also, if `D` _does_ override the accessors with a getter and setter as intended, the storage reserved for the concrete instance variable will be a space leak (it's simply unused).

 Finally, if null-safety is enabled then a concrete instance variable declaration (say, `int foo;`) is a compile-time error if the type of the